FlisKits Cut-Away Motor Rocket Motor

 Construction:

-When I first opened t' kit, I be impressed with t' high quality o' t' laser-cut sheet, both t' material and the laser work.
-T' sheet material from which components were cut was a cardboard-type product that be very light while still havin' good strength and stiffness.
+When I first opened t' kit, I be impressed with t' high quality o' t' laser-cut sheet, me bucko, arrr, both t' material and the laser work.
+Well, blow me down!
+T' sheet material from which components were cut be a cardboard-type product that was very light while still havin' good strength and stiffness.
 T' faces o' t' sheet were finished with a "plastic" layer that made me think o' t' exterior o' Estes-style body tubes.
-Avast, me proud beauty!
 Blimey!
-T' laser-cut lines were (to me) very narrow (0.1 t' 0.2 mm?) but were straight, neat, me hearties, ya bilge rat, and without any noticeable scorch marks on t' surroundin' material.
+Begad!
+T' laser-cut lines were (to me) very narrow (0.1 t' 0.2 mm?) but were straight, shiver me timbers, matey, neat, and without any noticeable scorch marks on t' surroundin' material.
 Parts were connected to the main sheet by tiny webs that were easily severed with t' tip o' a sharp X-Acto knife.
+Blimey!
+Blimey!
 Parts fit so snugly within the sheet that a little patience and care was needed t' separate them without damagin' t' edges o' t' parts.

-Before separatin' any parts from t' laser-cut sheet, shiver me timbers, it would be good for t' builder t' check and make a clear identification o' all parts before separatin' them.
+Before separatin' any parts from t' laser-cut sheet, it would be good for t' builder t' check and make a clear identification o' all parts before separatin' them.
+Begad!
 Builders should note that t' spine is slightly different from the two casin' caps (and may want t' pencil a label on t' parts t' note which is which).
-Arrr!
+Begad!
+Avast!
 Similarly, t' four nozzle parts (the half-disc-shaped items down t' center o' t' sheet) should be noted and identified.
+Begad!
+Well, me bucko, blow me down!
+It is nay difficult t' see a difference betwixt t' nozzle 1/nozzle 3 parts and t' others because 1 and 3 have a large center cutout (and if I am not mistaken, shiver me timbers, shiver me timbers, nozzle 1 and nozzle 3 are t' same size and interchangeable).
+Well, blow me down!
 Avast!
-Aye aye!
-It is nay difficult t' see a difference betwixt t' nozzle 1/nozzle 3 parts and t' others because 1 and 3 have a large center cutout (and if I am not mistaken, nozzle 1 and nozzle 3 are t' same size and interchangeable).
 T' most important difference is that nozzle 2 has a small center cutout and might be mistaken for nozzle 4 if t' builder gets in a hurry.

 I found t' four parts needed for Step 2 and checked them for flatness and clean edges.
-Ya scallywag!
-I used only a very small amount o' glue t' assemble each rib t' t' spine; a dot o' glue from t' tip o' a toothpick was enough t' prep each connectin' joint.
-Arrr!
-Ya scallywag!
+I used only a very small amount o' glue t' assemble each rib t' t' spine; a dot o' glue from t' tip o' a toothpick be enough t' prep each connectin' joint.
+Ahoy!
+Blimey!
+Avast, me proud beauty!
+Blimey!
 Large amounts o' glue are really nay necessary at this point (or at any point in this kit) and would just make a mess.
+Blimey!
+Blimey!
 Begad!
-T' parts are pre-cut with tabs and slots, ya bilge rat, and t' fit was very good.
+Blimey!
+T' parts are pre-cut with tabs and slots, matey, and t' fit was very good.
+Ya scallywag!
+Blimey!

 The assembly instructions in Step 2 say to 'Take care to make sure that all 3 ribs are vertical.'
 I think I got it nailed.
 I had no difficulty completin' Step 2 but worked smartly (before t' glue dried completely) and checked for proper part alignment by placin' t' finished assembly upside down on a good flat surface.
 All six rib tips should sit squarely on t' flat surface.
-Begad!
 I also used a framin' square (two tablets o' paper could also form a 90 degree corner) and a plastic triangle t' check that t' end ribs were square and t' spine was straight.
-Aye aye!
-I handled this thin' very carefully t' set it aside, and let it dry while workin' t' next steps.

-In Step 3, shiver me timbers, t' nozzle pieces and t' propellant plate are assembled.
-Again, ya bilge rat, I used t' tip o' a toothpick to apply glue t' t' joints, this time because I wanted t' be able t' adjust them a bit (if needed).
 Begad!
-Blimey!
-I used me plastic triangle again t' check alignment, me bucko, but t' corner o' a business card or any small object with a square corner could be used.
+I handled this thin' very carefully t' set it aside, me bucko, and let it dry while workin' t' next steps.

+In Step 3, ya bilge rat, t' nozzle pieces and t' propellant plate are assembled.
+Arrr!
+Again, I used t' tip o' a toothpick to apply glue t' t' joints, shiver me timbers, arrr, me bucko, this time because I wanted t' be able t' adjust them a bit (if needed).
 Avast, me proud beauty!
-Blimey!
+Arrr!
+I used me plastic triangle again t' check alignment, but t' corner o' a business card or any small object with a square corner could be used.
+Avast, me proud beauty!
 It was easy t' clear t' waste material from t' pre-cut slots and I found t' pre-cut tabs fit cleanly and firmly into t' slots.
 Avast!
-Blimey!
-(Jim, have you given any thought t' completely cuttin' these slots, with no sprues, so t' tiny little pieces just fallout?)
-Once these parts are properly assembled, matey, t' builder can add more glue but it really isn't needed.
+Ya scallywag!
+(Jim, me bucko, have you given any thought t' completely cuttin' these slots, ya bilge rat, with no sprues, shiver me timbers, me hearties, so t' tiny little pieces just fallout?)
+Once these parts are properly assembled, t' builder can add more glue but it really isn't needed.

 The right nozzle parts (the half-discs) need to be in the correct locations, and need to be square with the propellant plate.The right nozzle parts (the half-discs) need to be in the correct locations, and need to be square with the propellant plate.